|

 at

-a high speed for 30 to 60 seconds.
-Now bring it back down to
+a high speed for 30 seconds.
+Then slow it down to

 a brisk